Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Merged amplitude encoding

 Figure~\ref{fig:resource_tradeoff} visualizes this trade-off: each network configuration maps to three points in the $(Q, C)$ plane, illustrating how the merged approach occupies an intermediate position between the parallel (low $C$, high $Q$) and sequential (low $Q$, high $C$) extremes.

-We note that the gate complexity of amplitude encoding is an additional factor not captured by qubit count or circuit execution count alone.
+The gate complexity of amplitude encoding is an additional factor not captured by qubit count or circuit execution count alone.
 Generic amplitude encoding of an arbitrary $D$-dimensional vector requires $O(D)$ CNOT gates~\cite{Shende2006}, which for the merged state ($D = 2^{Q_{\mathrm{red}}}$) is exponential in $Q_{\mathrm{red}}$.
 For the sequential baseline, each edge requires amplitude encoding of a $(d+1)$-dimensional vector, i.e., $O(d)$ CNOTs per circuit execution.
 The merged encoding encodes an $n(d+1)$-dimensional vector, requiring $O(nd)$ CNOTs per execution.
 Thus, while the merged approach reduces circuit executions by a factor of $n$, each execution uses $O(n)$ times more gates, yielding a roughly constant total gate count.
 The practical advantage therefore depends on the relative cost of per-execution overhead versus per-gate noise.
 Specifically, the merged approach is advantageous when per-execution costs (state preparation, measurement, classical readout, and job scheduling latency) dominate over gate-level noise accumulation.
-This scenario arises on cloud-accessible quantum hardware where job submission latency ($\sim$ms per circuit) far exceeds gate times ($\sim$$\mu$s), and on platforms where state preparation is the bottleneck.
+This scenario arises on cloud-accessible quantum hardware where job submission latency ($\sim$ms per circuit) far exceeds gate times ($\sim$$\mu$s): for a $[4,4,1]$ network, reducing 20 circuit submissions to 5 eliminates 15 round-trip latencies per forward pass, which can dominate total wall-clock time in cloud environments.
 Conversely, on hardware where gate errors are the dominant noise source and circuit depth is the limiting factor, the sequential baseline (which uses shallower circuits per execution) may be preferable.

 \FloatBarrier